 The physical size of an antenna array depends on the spacing between the individual antenna elements and the number of AE which are important to maximize gain and directivity.

-A linear array will consist of equally spaced antenna elements on horizontal or/and vertical straight so considering the distance between AE about half of the wavelength it is considered to be inversely proportional to the frequency :
+A linear array will consist of equally spaced antenna elements (AE) on horizontal or/and vertical straight so considering the distance between AE about half of the wavelength it is considered to be directly tied to the operating frequency :

 FR1 --> for example on 3 Ghz --> λ= c/f = 10 cm. --> λ/2= 5 cm .